dkazanc/ToMoBAR/docs/source/tutorials/basic_iter_recon.rst

     data_norm = normaliser(dataRaw, flats, darks, log=True, method="mean", axis=1)

-* Instantiate the iterative reconstructor :mod:`tomobar.methodsIR`:
+* Instantiate the iterative reconstructor :mod:`tomobar.methodsIR_CuPy`:

 .. code-block:: python

+    import cupy as cp
-    from tomobar.methodsIR import RecToolsIR
+    from tomobar.methodsIR_CuPy import RecToolsIRCuPy

     detectorVert, angles_number, detectorHoriz = np.shape(data_norm)

-    Rectools = RecToolsIR(
+    Rectools = RecToolsIRCuPy(
         DetectorsDimH=detectorHoriz,  # Horizontal detector dimension
         DetectorsDimH_pad=0,  # Padding size of horizontal detector DetectorsDimV=detectorVert,  # Vertical detector dimension
         CenterRotOffset=0.0,  # Center of Rotation (needs to be found) AnglesVec=angles_rad,  # A vector of projection angles in radians ObjSize=detectorHoriz,  # The reconstructed object dimensions
-        datafidelity="LS",  # Least-Squares data fidelity for basic methods device_projector="gpu",  # Device to perform reconstruction on )
+        device_projector=0,  # Device to perform reconstruction on )

 * Now we have an access to all methods of this particular reconstructor.
-     The basic iterative algorithms are wrapped directly from ASTRA-Toolbox, with an exception of CuPy-enabled ones.
 Let us use SIRT and CGLS reconstruction algorithms.

      **Please note that the dictionaries needed for all iterative methods with exact keyword arguments defined in** :mod:`tomobar.supp.dicts`.